 This is the third of three courses in the basic calculus sequence.
-Topics include vector functions, functions of two or more variables, partial derivatives (including applications), quadratic surfaces, multiple integration, and vector calculus (including Green's Theorem, Curl and Divergence, surface integrals, and Stokes' Theorem).
-This class is usually taught once a year during the summer term at night.
+Topics include vector functions, functions of two or more variables, partial derivatives (including applications), quadric surfaces, multiple integration, and vector calculus (including Green's Theorem, curl and divergence, surface integrals, and Stokes' Theorem).

-A grade of "C" or higher in MTH 126 (Calculus II)
+Grade of C or higher in MTH 126